Barriers between pro sports and gambling appear to be falling

 “I think it speaks to the mainstream nature of the industry and why you’re seeing greater comfort in working more closely with the industry,’’ Freeman said.
 “Already, in the case of the NFL, you have 28 of the 32 teams within an hour of an existing casino.
 And so, the omnipresence of the industry has changed the outlook on the industry.’’

-Freeman sees it leading to leagues eventually allowing fans to bet on games directly on websites like NFL.com.
 And that’s a big deal, especially when you consider Pete Rose remains ineligible for the National Baseball Hall of Fame because he bet on games nearly 30 years ago.

-The 1992 federal Professional and Amateur Sports Protection Act (PASPA) only allows sports gaming in Nevada, Delaware, Oregon and Montana.
+The 1992 federal Professional and Amateur Sports Protection Act (PASPA) allows sports gaming only in Nevada, Delaware, Oregon and Montana.
 As a result, Freeman says, there is a “thriving” illegal market encompassing 97 percent of the $150 billion his group estimates is bet annually on sports.

 Freeman says the “integrity’’ fears that accompany the idea of mixing sports and gambling can be better policed through regulation.
 The bigger threat, he adds, is an unregulated environment in which illicit entities control the market and are not easily tracked via online data.